“For God made Christ, who never sinned, to be the offering for our sin, so that we could be made right with God through

 So why did Jesus have to die?
 Because of sin.
 The Bible says the wages of sin is death (see Romans 6:23).
 And you might say, “But Matt, He didn’t sin!
 That doesn’t seem like a very loving God to me!”…Oh, but my friend, He is a loving God…

 He loves us so much that He gave us a way to become just like Him…the sacrifice of His very own Son.
 Jesus is a gift to us, from the Father (see John 3:16, Romans 6:23).
-Sure, Christ was a man, and He had to make His very own choice of laying down His perfect life, but He willingly did so, to make a way for us to be spiritually spotless, just like Him.
+Sure, Christ was a man, and He had to make His very own choice of laying down His perfect life, but He willingly did so to make a way for us to be spiritually spotless, just like Him.
 Those nails didn’t keep Him on the Cross, HE IS GOD, NOTHING CAN STOP HIM.
 Instead, His love for you did.
-He thought of you on this very day, as He hung there in pain, personally paying off your sin-debt punishment with the Father, forever.
+He thought of you on that very day, as He hung there in pain, personally paying off your sin-debt punishment with the Father, forever.

 He did this for you.

 So today, my friends, know this: This is your Good Friday.
 Jesus was focused on the upcoming Sunday, but today was not good for Him.
 As He fulfilled the prophecy of becoming our Messiah, Christ was publicly ridiculed, beaten into a bloody pulp, forced to carry His own cross, and then hammered into it with huge nails.
 I BELIEVE THIS AS TRUE, DON’T YOU?
 I’m choosing to thank Him and choosing to believe, on this Good Friday.
 What about you?
 It’s your choice.
 God loves you so much that He’ll never force you to believe.
 Today can be your Good Friday as well!
 Simply tell Jesus, “Thank you, I believe.”
 He hears you!
 That’s all you have to do!
 And when you do, you will instantly become just like Him, in spirit.